caiannello/PicoDAW/README.md

 Velocity Sensitivity Note:

 The keyswitches are quite clicky.
 They are HONYONE PB86 with integrated LED.
-Because the switches are SPDT Single-Pole-Double-Throw, there is a possibility of timing the switch's break-before-make to get velocity sensitivity.
+Because the switches are SPDT Single-Pole-Double-Throw, there is a possibility of timing the switch's break-before-make to get velocity information.

 That's why both throws on each switch are connected in the key matrix.
 102 tiny little diodes.
 During testing though, the clicky-ness of the keys causes this feature to not work very well.